CUNY-CL/winter-camp/README.md

         Holdout group: 2

 The total training time of a `train_feats` document of 20MB should take approximately 1-3 minutes.
-At the ending of training, you should see a file in your directory with the name you gave to your_model_path that is not human readable.
+At the end of training, you should see a file in your directory with the name you gave to your_model_path that is not human readable.

 ### Part 4: prediction